 Minimum of 40 courses for a four-year degree

 Minimum 30 courses for a three-year degree

 Specific plan (program) and degree requirements, including academic averages

 The University of Waterloo uses a number of terms that you might not be familiar with.
 To interpret requirements and instructions, you’ll need to know what they mean.
-More definitions are available from the Glossary of Terms on Quest.
+Definitions are available from the Glossary of Terms in the Undergraduate Studies Calendar.